inBeat/inbeat-website/content/top-influencers/tiktok/food/morocco/_index.md

 ---
-title: Top 10 Food TikTok Influencers In Morocco In 2023
+title: Top 10 Food TikTok Influencers In Morocco In 2024
 description: >-
-  Find top food TikTok influencers in Morocco in 2023.
+  Find top food TikTok influencers in Morocco in 2024.
 Most popular hashtags: #fyp #foodlover #food #maroc.
 platform: TikTok
 hits: 13
-text_top: See the best TikTok accounts on inBeat.
+text_top: Discover the best TikTok influencers on inBeat.
-text_bottom: Our platform holds 13 TikTok influencers like this in Morocco for you to collaborate.
+text_bottom: Our platform has 13 TikTok influencers like this in Morocco for you to collaborate.
 profiles:
   - username: "sujithbhakthan"
     fullname: >-